FindChimneySweepers logoFindChimneySweepers

 Galvanized steel: budget only

 Galvanized steel caps are the cheapest option at retail and the most common original-equipment caps on mid-range construction.
 They work, but the galvanization wears off in coastal, humid, or freeze-thaw environments within 5-10 years, after which the underlying steel rusts through.
+Manufacturer warranty on galvanized caps is typically only 3 years — a useful tell about how the manufacturers themselves rate the material's service life.
 Choose galvanized only if budget is tight and you expect to replace again in a decade.
 The lifetime cost of two galvanized caps usually exceeds the cost of one stainless.

 Stainless steel: best overall value

 Stainless steel is the default recommendation for most homes.
-A 304 or 430 stainless cap installed properly lasts 15-20+ years in most climates, resists rust in coastal and road-salt environments, and carries long material warranties from reputable manufacturers (HY-C, Copperfield, Olympia Chimney).
+A stainless cap installed properly lasts 15-20+ years in most climates, resists rust in coastal and road-salt environments, and reputable manufacturers (HY-C, Copperfield, Olympia Chimney) typically back stainless caps with a lifetime warranty — versus the 3-year warranty on galvanized.
+The upfront cost difference (often $50-$100) pays for itself in longevity multiple times over.
 Total installed cost typically runs $200-$450 for a single-flue standard chimney — cheap for what it does.

 Copper: aesthetics and historic homes